 The Talend Global context group concept is straightforward and most powerful.
 In real-time, it plays a significant role in Job design because the file paths, Database connections, etc., differ from Development and Production.
-So, once you move your Talend project to the production environment, you have to change these values within the Job.
-It is not a viable or advisable option, and if you have the global context group, then you can change at this place, and it will update all the Jobs.
+So, once you move your project to the production environment, you have to change these values within the Job.
+It is not a viable or advisable option, and if you have the Talend global context group, then you can change it at this place, and it will update all the Jobs.

 Creating a Talend Global Context Group Example

 In order to create a global one in Talend, right-click on the Context folder and select Create context group from the menu.

 Clicking on the Talend Create context group option opens the following window.
 Please fill in the Name, the purpose of this context group, and a brief description of the context group variables.